 10. City Parking

 Lastly, if you are heading into some of the more major cities with your car – Auckland, Wellington, Queenstown, Christchurch etc., be prepared to utilize a combination of on street parking or parking garages.
 Parking at hotels is at a premium or non existent in many major cities so before you head into one, have some sort of plan of where to park.
 Also a quick note about parking on the road – always park on the left hand side of the road – you cannot just pull into a spot on the right hand side with your car opposite traffic.

 If you are reading this New Zealand driving guide, odds are that you are planning on renting a car during your time there.
 When it comes to car rental companies there are many to choose from so I will just list out some below to give you a better idea.

-From a budget perspective Apex, Omega, Snap, Jucy, Ace, and Ezi are some of the main ones.
+From a budget perspective Apex, Omega, Snap, Jucy, Ace, GO, and Ezi are some of the main ones.
 I went with Apex and had a flawless process.
 I know some others who went with Omega and have said the same.
 Obviously with budget companies you will see some older cars with more complaints so just don’t expect to get a new high-end car.
 The next tier up will be your more mainstream companies such as Europcar, Avis, Hertz, Budget, and Thrifty.
 With them you might find newer cars with less miles but the price will be higher accordingly.

 With car rentals, many companies also allow you to pick up and drop off in different locations whether it be airport, city, ferry terminal etc. I would just advise to look through a few different companies and see the various offerings for each.